droid-kk11/2898-scouter-installer/README.md

 4. The installer should run!
 To use the latest stable installer:
 1. Download the latest binary for your OS in the releases tab (use the Ubuntu one regardless of Linux distro).
 2. Open a terminal and change directory to the same directory as the downloaded binary.
-(On Windows, you may be able to run the installer by double clicking the batch file).
+(On Windows, you may be able to run the installer by double clicking the exe file).
 3. Run the installer with either ```2898_Scouter_Installer_win.exe``` (for Windows), ```chmod +x 2898_Scouter_Installer_mac && ./2898_Scouter_Installer_mac``` (for macOS), or ```chmod +x 2898_Scouter_Installer_linux && ./2898_Scouter_Installer_linux``` (for Linux).
 4. The installer should run!